A special message from Modality Partnership to all patients re COVID-19 https://youtu.be/DRdFMafgQpI

 - All GP appointments will be converted to telephone triage calls; please do not attend the practice if you have a pre-booked appointment.
 The clinician will call you and if you need to be seen they will arrange a time and place for you to attend.

-- Nursing appointments will be changing, we will be ceasing the following procedures for the time being; spirometry, ambulatory blood pressure monitoring, coils, hormonal contraceptive implants, minor operations and routine annual blood tests for those who are well.
+- Nursing appointments will be changing, we will be ceasing the following procedures for the time being; spirometry, ambulatory blood pressure monitoring.

 - Nursing appointments will continue at this time for; all wound management, stitch removal, INR clinics, vitamin B12 injections, zoladex injections, densoumab injections, child immunisations, baby checks, cervical screening and clinically indicated urgent blood tests for those undergoing treatment for serious conditions.